bgallois/OpenJournal/readme.md

 OpenJournal uses a database to store and retrieve user notes.
 This flexible approach offers several advantages.
 Local journals can be created using [SQlite](https://www.sqlite.org/index.html) and stored in a single file that the user can copy and move between computers.
 Remote journals can be accessed using [MariaDB](https://mariadb.org/), first, the user has to create a database server, then OpenJournal can access the database server to store journals.
 In this way, a user can access its journal locally and add a layer of security by password protection.

-## Cloud support

-OpenJournal can be used to store journals locally.
-For digital nomads, OpenJournal provides [free cloud support](https://gallois.cc/openjournal/pricing) currently in a development phase.
-You can register for an account at [https://openjournal.gallois.cc/register](https://openjournal.gallois.cc/register) (note that this is a beta testing, journal data will be backuped daily but the server can go under maintenance at any time).

 ## Screenshot

 ![preview](resources/readme.png)